Hack Acid Reloaded VM (CTF Challenge)

-There was base64 code given in the file with some random words like avinash, person, etc. So I saved these random words in a text file and decoded the base64 code which turned to be [email protected]
+There was a base64 code given in the file so we decoded the base64 code with help of echo as shown and it turned to be [email protected]

-And then applied brute force on SSH using the text file I just created with random words because one of them could be username and other could be password.
-And for that open metasploit and type:
+And then applied brute force on SSH using the text file that I just created with random words.
+With help of the following command, we try to crack the password for SSH and successfully obtained two credential for SSH login.

 Give the password when asked.
 And when I logged in I checked kernel’s version and tried to download its exploit but it didn’t happen.
 All the options for downloading were blocked so started exploring.

-In /bin, there was files called overlayfs.
+In the/bin, there were files called overlayfs.
 This is a famous exploit so I executed it